keyboardio/Model01-Firmware/README.md

 Hold down the "Prog" key in the top left corner of your keyboard, until the compile finishes and the upload begins.

+# Start to customize the firmware.

+You can customize your keyboard's key layout and LED effects by modifying the `Model01-Firmware.ino` file in the same directory as this README.
+Model01-Firmware.ino is a computer program written in 'Arduino C'.
+You can find documentation about Arduino C at https://arduino.cc.

+# Getting help

+As you start to explore customization of your keyboard's firmware, the community at https://community.keyboard.io can often be a valuable resource.

 # Thanks!

 <3 jesse